Teamc00lgui/c00lgui-Reborn-by-x_c00lkidd_x/README.md

 The project focuses on a customizable in-game interface with different tools, visual effects, player features, music, and other experimental features.

+**Branches:**

+`main`

+The stable and recommended branch.

+`test`

+An unstable branch used to test new features before they are considered ready for main.

+- Do not use the test branch as your main version.

 **EXECUTE:**
 ```LUAU
 loadstring(game:HttpGet("https://raw.githubusercontent.com/Teamc00lgui/c00lgui-Reborn-by-x_c00lkidd_x/main/c00lgui.luau"))()